 INDIANA SPECIALIZED DRIVING PRIVILEGES: HELPING DRIVERS REGAIN THEIR FREEDOM

 Losing your driving privileges impacts nearly every aspect of your life.
 It affects your ability to work and to care for and provide for yourself and your family.
-If your Indiana driver’s license has been revoked, contact a Noblesville, Indiana criminal attorney from the law firm of Dollard Evans Whalin LLP to discuss your case and how to apply for Indiana specialized driving privileges.
+If your Indiana driver’s license has been revoked, contact a Noblesville, Indiana criminal attorney from the law firm of Dollard Whalin LLP to discuss your case and how to apply for Indiana specialized driving privileges.

 What are Indiana Specialized Driving Privileges?

 The granting of specialized driving privileges (also called an Indiana hardship license), allows a person to drive, most commonly for very specific purposes, such as employment, church, grocery shopping, medical appointments, probation meetings, court hearings, and similar matters.
 Employment purposes may mean driving to and from work, or it could even mean driving as a part of your job.

 A Noblesville, Indiana criminal attorney from Dollard Evans Whalin can help determine if you are eligible for an Indiana hardship license, and, if so, can help you file the Indiana specialized driving privileges petition properly.